Allopurinol, tablets 300 mg 30 pcs

 Mental disorders: very rare: depression.

-Chronic disorders: very rare: angina pectoris, bradycardia.
+Cardiac disorders: very rare: angina, bradycardia.

 Vascular disorders: very rare: increased blood pressure.

-Muscular and connective tissue disorders: very rare: myalgia.
+Musculoskeletal and connective tissue disorders: very rare: myalgia.

 Renal and urinary tract disorders: very rare: hematuria, renal failure, uremia; frequency unknown: urolithiasis.